-Small hummingbird of the high Andes; found in rocky and shrubby valleys, villages, and any open and semiopen areas with flowers.
-Often builds nest under eaves of buildings or bridges: a bulky cup of plant material and alpaca wool to insulate against cold nights.
+Small hummingbird of the Andes from southern Bolivia through Argentina into central Chile; found in rocky and shrubby valleys, villages, and any open or semiopen areas with flowers.
+Often builds nest under eaves of buildings or bridges: a bulky cup of plant material and wool to insulate against cold nights.
 Fairly common.
-Readily identified in most of range by its extensively white tail.
-Male has an emerald green gorget and a rusty stripe on belly.
+Readily identified in most of range by extensively white tail.
+Male has an emerald green gorget and a broad blue-black stripe on belly.
 Female is rather drab, but note slightly decurved bill, spotted throat, and tail pattern.